Best Laptop Docking Station of 2021

 On the surface, the ikling has all the trappings of the higher-rated devices reviewed here.
 However, our investigation shows that this device does not have the same attention to detail and quality components.
 For example, the port layout encompasses the perimeter of the unit, producing a mess of wires when many devices are attached.
 Additionally, the monitor ports (VGA and HDMI) have a lower resolution which drop-off even further when more than one screen is in use.
 While we won't claim that this machine is of a superior design and construction, we do think it offers good value to those who can't afford a high-end docking station.

-The Plugable USB 3.0 and USB-C Universal Laptop Docking Station for Windows would just be an average docking port except for its unique ability to accommodate laptops with both a USB-C and USB-A 3.0 cable (both included with purchase).
-The vertical orientation of the unit is great for those working off the dock because the ports are easy to access, and the connected cables are all oriented in the same plane.
+The Plugable USB 3.0 and USB-C Universal Laptop Docking Station for Windows would just be an average docking port if it weren't for its unique ability to accommodate laptops with both a USB-C and USB-A 3.0 cable (both included with purchase).
+Its vertical orientation is great for those working off the dock because the ports are easy to access, and the connected cables are all oriented in the same plane.
 All in all, the unit facilitates a shipshape workspace which is needed because it will support dual monitors at 1920 x 1200p with its 2 HDMI ports and a variety of other devices ranging from headsets to printers.

 The gamers digesting the Plugable's list of features might be thinking that they've discovered a cheap way to get a gaming-quality dock.
-Unfortunately, they will be disappointed as this unit is designed for office-type work such as accessing the web and using productivity software.
+Unfortunately, they will be disappointed, because this model is designed for office-type work such as accessing the web and using productivity software.
 Additional performance shortfalls include an inability to charge the connected laptops and an inability to play HDCP video.
-While these are not insignificant shortcomings, we think that the unit's competitive price earns it a spot on a thrifty consumer's shortlist.
+While these are not insignificant shortcomings, we think that its competitive price tag earns it a spot on a thrifty consumer's shortlist.

-The Kensington Thunderbolt 3 SD5300t is a top-tier docking station made for heavy use with both Windows and macOS laptops.
-The unit's low profile and unassuming flat gray exterior houses 14 ports that support, among many other devices, dual monitors, Ethernet, and audio.
-The unit puts frequently accessed ports like an SD drive up front, and it weighs enough that it will stay in place when adding and removing items.
-Speaking of staying in place, the unit also has the Kensington security slot that allows the owner to tether the unit to a workstation — a great feature for shared workspaces.
-Furthermore, the unit charges the docked computer (up to 60 Watts) to keep cords to a minimum.
+The Kensington Thunderbolt 3 SD5300t is a premium docking station made for heavy use with both Windows and macOS laptops.
+Its low profile and unassuming flat gray exterior houses 14 ports that support, among many other devices, dual monitors, Ethernet, and audio.
+Frequently accessed ports, like an SD drive, are placed on the front.
+This unit weighs enough that it will stay in place when adding and removing items.
+Speaking of staying in place, it also has the Kensington security slot that allows the owner to tether it to a workstation — a great feature for shared workspaces.
+Furthermore, it charges the docked computer (up to 60 Watts) to keep cords to a minimum.

 While the Kensington certainly has a lot of features to be proud of, they come at a premium.
-Given the high cost, it's surprising that the unit houses just one USB 3.0 port, and its laptop charging capacity is quite low compared to similarly priced units.
+Given the high cost, it's surprising there is only one USB 3.0 port, and its laptop charging capacity is quite low compared to similarly priced models.
 That said, this device has some unique features, such as the security slot, which makes it worth the money in the right context.
 Further sweetening the deal is the USB-C to HDMI adapter that is included with the purchase.

 For those that are constantly on the move, the pared-down, sleek design of the Belkin Thunderbolt 3 Dock Mini will be appealing.
 The unit has just 5 ports (2 x HDMI, and 1 x USB 3.0, USB 2.0, and Ethernet) and connects to the computer via a Thunderbolt 3 cable.
-Unlike other models using this connection type, this dock sources power from the computer as it does not have an independent power source.
-This last feature can be both good or bad depending on the availability of power to charge your computer.
+Unlike other models using this connection type, this dock lacks an independent power source, so it draws power from your computer.
+This last feature can be positive or negative depending on the availability of power to charge your computer.
 However, it certainly reduces the cables one has to carry with the dock.
 Additionally, the Belkin doesn't suffer from compatibility issues as it plays well with macOS, Windows, and Chrome machines.

 While the Belkin is great for traveling with a laptop, its value and appeal will decrease if used as a permanent desktop docking station device.
 The main reason for this is that it has few ports — audio and headset ports are noticeably absent.
 Also, as a desktop device, it wants for an independent power source that would charge it and the attached computer.
 Despite these desktop deficiencies, we think that travelers, college students, and freewheelin' freelancers will appreciate the small size and quality of this dock.

 While we definitely like the Hiearcool's design, the cable that connects to the laptop is a little awkward to get hooked up as it must connect to two ports simultaneously.
 This also means that the device is limited to Mac models with the matching USB-C port configuration.
 Another drawback of this device is that the addition of a second monitor to the dock comes with a corresponding decrease in the frame rate from the first screen to the second.
 Finally, this device lacks a headset and audio port.
-With these criticisms in mind, we don't hesitate to say that this dock is a great deal if it matches your laptop.
+Despite these criticisms, we still believe that this dock is a great deal if it matches your laptop.

 While the Acodot seems to have it all, in reality, it struggles to compete with its peers in convenience and efficiency.
 For example, the dock claims to support both Windows and macOS but struggles to accommodate the latter.
 Also, the Acodot requires a driver that involves a protracted download from the manufacturer's website.
 Adding fuel to a fire of faults, this model does not charge the attached laptop.
 All in all, we found that the Acodot was a subpar machine whose shortcomings are not mitigated by its below-average price.